Operations App

 Section titled “Audience”The Operations app has exactly one audience: the Spectral operations team (the operations

-- Operators have unrestricted read access to world-model internals (rules, provenance chains, EvalSet corpora, World Agent memory) — posture customers never have.
+- Operators have unrestricted read access to world-model internals (context schema, configuration block, action registry, rules, provenance chains, generated predicate code, World Agent memory) — posture customers never have.

 - Operators are the only humans permitted to enshrine rule candidates, publish world-model versions, or retire rules.

-- Operators can invoke the Operations Agent for task-oriented work and the World Agent for exploration — both kept internal, per Agent Architecture.
+- Operators can invoke the World Agent for authoring + exploration — kept internal, per Agent Architecture.

 Customers do not see the Operations app, do not have credentials for it, and do not consume its output directly.
 When operator work produces a customer-facing artifact (a published WorldModelCard, a release note), the artifact reaches customers through the platform’s normal publication path — the dashboard, the API, or a customer-email delivery — not through the Operations app.